Pro-Palestine demonstrators arrested after red paint thrown at London Marathon

 Two Youth Demand supporters jumped over the barriers and threw the substance in front of the men’s elite race at around 10.35am.

-An image shared by the group shows two people standing in the middle of the road wearing t-shirts that said: “Youth Demand: Stop Arming Israel.”
+Police made contact with the protesters less than 20 seconds after the demonstration began, the recording shows.

+In another video posted by the campaign group, which is calling for a trade embargo on Israel, multiple officers can be seen carrying one of the handcuffed protesters along the bridge.

-Marathon event staff intervened to remove the protesters and the race passed unobstructed, the Metropolitan Police said.
+Marathon event staff intervened to remove them and the race passed unobstructed, the Metropolitan Police said.

 It added: “He was quickly supported by police officers who arrested the protesters on suspicion of causing a public nuisance.